Your Love (Nicki Minaj song): Music video

 Minaj is dressed in Japanese-styled fashions throughout the "Your Love" video.

 The music video was directed by Director X on the weekend of July 4, 2010 in Los Angeles.
 Minaj asked fans on Twitter who they would like to see portray her love interest in the video.
 In an interview on the set of "Your Love", Minaj said, "We wanted to have geisha themes, samurai themes, stuff like that.
 I wanted to tell a love story.
 It's just kinda liking a guy, where he's not really for you to like—the forbidden fruit—and me and this other girl happen to like him and we go to war."
 The video premiered July 21, 2010 on MTV.com, and was posted on Minaj's Youtube channel on August 3, 2010.

 The video depicts the story of a samurai-in-training, who falls in love with her master while a jealous peer fights for his affection, resulting in a duel.
 Actor Michael Jai White portrays Minaj's love interest.
 In some scenes, Minaj wears a blonde wig and black bodysuit and in front of a green flowing backdrop.
 According to MTV News, the scenes of the duel pay homage to Uma Thurman as The Bride and Lucy Liu as Cottonmouth in Kill Bill.

 Robbie Daw of Idolator commended the video's plot twist, and believed that the fancy attire from the "No More I Love You's" video inspired Minaj's in the "Your Love" video.
 Nicole Sia of MTV Buzzworthy stated that the video resembles Crouching Tiger, Hidden Dragon in its fight scene and praised Minaj's look.
 Tray Hova of Vibe considered the best parts to be Minaj chopped through the blocks of cement, her crazy faces, silk sheets and headgear, and the worst part the "melodramatic ending" and "the return of those Freddy Krueger fingers".

 Remixes by other artists

 Rapper Flo Rida released an unofficial remix to the song, in which he adds a verse.
 Jamaican recording artist Sean Paul also did a remix to the song, in which he contributed ad-libs throughout the song and added his own verse.
-Other remixes to the song include those done by rapper Rick Ross and R&B singer Chris Brown.
+Other remixes to the song include those done by Rick Ross, Chris Brown and Cuban Link.